gauthamdk/hourglass/journal.md

 MOTOR PICS AND VIDS

 ### Hourglass
+Soojin led the hourglass testing.
 For hourglass testing, our aim was to understand the behavior of sand moving from one side to the other on a thin, ribbon-shaped surface in our design.
 Based on the speed of the sand movement, our next step is to identify the size of the hole that connects the two sections.

 For the prototype, we used acrylic as the cover, cardboard as the hourglass-shaped cutout, and another cardboard as the supporting board.
 The cardboards were sealed with duct tape to prevent sand from entering the corrugated space.
 We then clamped the three layers together to ensure enough pressure and a tight seal.
 Since the materials used were not consistent, such as three acrylic layers or three cardboard layers, it was difficult to "glue" them, which is why we used clamps for the experiment.